GET INSPIRED TO AN

 - Respect your surroundings & be a kind guest.
 An essential element of responsible travel is respecting the local environment & its heritage.
 Leave no trash behind on your hikes, and avoid picking up scarce monuments or disturbing fragile wildlife.

 - Contribute with your know-how and give back.
-Are you a professor, spread your knowledge at the local university, if you are a singer spread your stardust at the local bar, and if you are just another average joe lend a helping hand during seasonal duties to the local village or farm and on the hiking trails, pick up the wool so the birds do not get lost in it.
+Are you a professor, spread your knowledge at the local university, if you are a singer sprinkled your stardust at the local bar, and if you are just another average joe lend a helping hand during seasonal duties to the local village or farm and on the hiking trails, pick up the wool so the birds do not get lost in it.

 - Plan with purpose & stay longer to minimize your environmental footprint.
 A longer stay lowers the resource consumption on the environment per day of your trip.
 Also provides an opportunity to connect with the locals, make more lasting impressions, and immerse yourself into life in the Faroe Islands.